Creating Value In Schools

 • reciting some reassuring words.

 It can be hard to admit to ourselves, let alone anyone else, that we’re struggling.
+But it is ok not to be ok!
+Creating an environment where it’s ok to talk about feelings and be honest is really important.

 Talking to your manager about stress gives tips around sharing what’s going on for you and seeking support.